 Third, the law specifically granted the woman the right to remarry after her husband had divorced her.
-This fact is important to remember in light of the fact that fourteen centuries after the LoM was given to Israel, Jesus appeared to say that any subsequent husband who would marry a woman who had been put away or divorced was guilty of adultery.
+This fact is important to remember in light of the fact that fourteen centuries after the LoM was given to Israel, Jesus appeared to say, if we analyze his words superficially, that any subsequent husband who would marry a woman who had been put away or divorced was guilty of adultery.

 Fourth, the husband who had supposedly been so upset over his wife’s “uncleanness” was not allowed to divorce her and send her packing, then take her back after another man has married and divorced her, as if to say, “I guess I don’t care that much about your uncleanness after all.”
-This rule appears to unduly discourage forgiveness by today’s Christian standard of behavior.
-But in Moses’ time, the implicit message of this restriction seemed to be that men should either forgive their wives and not divorce them in the first place, or, if divorce was chosen, he should vindicate the integrity of sexual fidelity within marriage by not making it appear less important later when he misses the presence of a wife and sexual partner.
+By today’s Christian standard of behavior, this rule appears to unduly discourage husbands to forgive their wives.
+But in Moses’ time, the implicit message of this restriction seemed to be that a man should either forgive his repentant wife and not divorce her in the first place, or, if divorce was chosen, he should vindicate the integrity of sexual fidelity within marriage by not making it appear less important later when he misses the presence of a wife and sexual partner.

 The Contemporary Religious Debate Over the Grounds for Divorce in the Time of Jesus